Guide

 What's the difference between a VAT certificate and VAT registration?

 VAT registration is the process of signing your business up for VAT with HMRC.
-The VAT certificate is the official document you receive after you've successfully completed that registration.
-The certificate acts as proof of your VAT status.
+The VAT certificate is the document you receive after you've successfully registered, which serves as official proof of your registration.

 Disclaimer